A Foundation for Proving Splay is Dynamically Optimal: Context

-Binary search trees are the canonical data structure for maintaining an ordered set of elements, and are building blocks in countless algorithms.
-Perhaps the most attractive feature of binary search trees is that the number of comparisons required to find a key in an $n$-node binary search tree is $O(\log n)$, provided that that the tree is properly arranged, which is good in theory and practice.
-However, without exercising care when inserting nodes, a binary search tree can easily become unbalanced (for example when inserting $1,2,\dots,n$ in order), leading to search costs as high as $\Omega(n)$.
-Thus, binary search trees require some form of maintenance and restructuring for good performance.
+The binary search tree is the canonical pointer-based data structure for maintaining a sorted collection in fast memory.
+Its most attractive feature is that the number of comparisons required to verify the presence of an item is logarithmic in the size of the tree, provided that the tree is properly arranged.
+Without exercising care when adding elements, however, a binary search tree can easily become unbalanced, making search cost proportional to the size of the tree in the worst case.
+Thus binary search trees require some form of maintenance and restructuring for good performance.

-We will employ a local restructuring primitive called \emph{rotation}.
-A rotation at left child $x$ with parent $y$ makes $y$ the right child of $x$ while preserving symmetric order.
-A rotation at a right child is symmetric, and rotation at the root is undefined.
-(See Figure~\ref{fig:Rotation}.)
-A rotation changes three child pointers in the tree.

-Rotations were first employed in ``balanced'' search trees, which include AVL trees~\cite{AVL_TREES}, red-black trees~\cite{RED_BLACK_TREES}, weight-balanced trees~\cite{WEIGHT_BALANCED_TREES}, and more recently weak AVL trees~\cite{WEAK_AVL_TREES}.
-These trees augment nodes with bits that provide rough information about how ``balanced'' each node's subtree is.
-After an insertion or deletion, rotations are performed to restore invariants on the balance bits that ensure all search paths have $O(\log n)$ nodes.
-While balanced searched trees are not the focus of this work, they were progenitors for the main algorithm of interest.